liferay/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/06-dynamic-query/01-defining-a-custom-finder-method.markdown

 # Defining a Custom Finder Method [](id=defining-a-custom-finder-method)

 Dynamic queries belong in finder methods.
 You implement them and then make them available through an interface.
-This tutorial demonstrates defining the finder method in an implementation class, generating its interface, and tying the implementation to the interface.
+This tutorial demonstrates defining the finder method in an implementation class, generating its interface and tying the implementation to the interface.

+An example of this is a Guestbook application with two entities: guestbook and entry.
+Each entry belongs to a guestbook so the entry entity has a `guestbookId` field as a foreign key.
+If you need a finder to search for guestbook entries by entry name and guestbook name, you'd add a finder method to `GuestbookFinderImpl` and name it `findByEntryNameGuestbookName`.
+The full method signature would be `findByEntryNameGuestbookName(String entryName, String guestbookName)`.
+The steps are below.

 1. Create a `[Entity]FinderImpl` class in the `[package path].service.persistence.impl` package of your service module's